 The Wisconsin Active Together (WAT) network was formed in 2017 in response to a major revision of the statewide Complete Streets law and repeal of eminent domain for bike and pedestrian infrastructure.
 WAT was created to build a grassroots response to these statewide setbacks, by recognizing communities for their efforts to make active living safer and more accessible for community members.

 In 2020, the WACA and WAT networks merged under the leadership of 1000 Friends of Wisconsin to form Active Wisconsin.
 The WAT recognition program continues under new leadership with the same goals - we would be happy to have your community join us!

 Active Wisconsin Collaborators

 We are a group of diverse partners working to promote healthy, thriving communities where people can easily and safely walk, ride a bike and be physically active.

 We recognize and support communities for their commitment to health through growing and promoting their places to walk, bike and be active.

 As program manager, 1000 Friends of Wisconsin aims to foster local-level implementation and promote a framework moving communities from program to policy change.
 At the same time, we will coordinate support to include: advocacy, education, peer networking, and community engagement resources.

-Deb has worked in both the public and private sector.
+Deb (she, her) has worked in both the public and private sector.
 She was a small business owner for many years.
 After finishing her graduate work at the University of Wisconsin-Madison, she worked for Congressman Les Aspin and then went on to work in the Wisconsin state senate as a policy advisor.

 She served as Director of Development and Communications for The Nature Conservancy – Wisconsin Chapter before a short retirement spent traveling.